MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.CustomMenus.md

 api_name:
 - Visio.InvisibleApp.CustomMenus
 ms.assetid: 7c571744-70b9-f689-f39a-5230b180f4c3
-ms.date: 06/08/2017
+ms.date: 06/25/2019
 localization_priority: Normal
 ---

 # InvisibleApp.CustomMenus property (Visio)

-Gets a  **UIObject** object that represents the current custom menus and accelerators of an **InvisibleApp** object.
+Gets a **[UIObject](visio.uiobject.md)** object that represents the current custom menus and accelerators of an **InvisibleApp** object.
 Read-only.

+> [!NOTE]
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
+VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 ## Syntax